fooSynaptic/exam/interviewProblem/README.md

 - Given item array with length n and value array of length k, for k times, you can pick begin or end in the item array, the total value is the multiply of item and value, return the highest value choices. [ref splution]

 - Path cross the most chesses.[ref solution]

+- Given array s, return the minest index sum of three element, which their sum is K.

+- Given list with parent child pair, return the root of biggest linkset.